The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Abstract

 \section{Abstract}

-We define the \bmp{} on the degree $n$ cohomology with rational coefficients of a topological space $X$ as a linear map $\calb \to H^{4n-1}(X)$, where $\calb$ is a subspace of $H^n(X)^{\otimes 4}$ determined by the cup product $H^n(X) \times H^n(X) \to H^{2n}(X)$.
-If $M$ is a closed \tkc{} \fkm{} (and $n \geq 2$) then its rational homotopy type is determined by its cohomology algebra and \bmp, and $M$ is formal if and only if the \bmp{} vanishes.
+We define the \bmp{} of a topological space $X$ to be a linear map $\calb \to H^*(X)$, where $\calb$ is a subquotient of $H^*(X)^{\otimes 4}$ determined by the algebra $H^*(X)$.
+We then prove that if $M$ is a closed \tkc{} manifold of dimension at most $5n{-}3$ (and $n \geq 2$) then its rational homotopy type is determined by its cohomology algebra and \bmp, and that $M$ is formal if and only if the \bmp{} vanishes.

 We use the Bianchi-Massey tensor to show that there are many \tkc{} \fkm s that are not formal but have no non-zero Massey products, and to present a classification of simply-connected $7$-manifolds up to finite ambiguity.